deffib_recursive(n):returnfib_recursive(n -1)+fib_recursive(n -2)if n >1else ndeffib_iterative(n): a, b =0,1for _ inrange(n): a, b = b, a + breturn a

 Finding the Unknown Constant c0

-To find the constant c0 we need to use the exact general solution
+To find c0 we need to use the exact general solution

 The characteristic polynomial is P(z)=z3−z2−z−1=(z−α)(z−β)(z−γ).
 Let’s take the derivative of P(z) on both sides and make them equal for α.
 On the left we have